notRobot200/Task1GroupBD1/README.md

 Group Big Data 1 : 1.
 Muhammad Adam, 2.
 Bayu Lesmana, 3.
 Malvin Nugraha.
 Here we create a python program operating matrix 3*3.

-note : I use account faishalyb to test the difference between adding files to main and adding files to branch the difference is if in branch contributor and language does not appear on the home page
+note : I use account faishalyb to test the difference between adding files to main and adding files to branch. the difference is if you just add files in branch so the contributor and the language doesn't appear on the home page.